 How to Stop Snoring Permanently

-Snoring on occasion is a normal part of life for at least 45% of adults.
+Occasional snoring is a normal part of life for at least 45% of adults.
 Snoring can become a bit of a nuisance, however, as 75% of people who snore chronically have a condition called obstructive sleep apnea.
 In the long-term, this can expose you to health complications such as increased risk of heart disease, and it may even affect your personal life if you share the bed with a partner.

 A persistent snoring problem that impacts a person’s life and health can leave a person wondering how to stop snoring permanently.
-The good news is that there are numerous solutions for reducing and even stopping snoring for good.
+The good news is that there are numerous solutions for reducing snoring—and even stopping snoring for good.

 Snoring is caused by a blockage in the upper airway between the nasal passages and throat while a person is sleeping.
 When the air is blocked, it causes the tissues surrounding the airway to vibrate and creates the noise we associate with snoring.
 Snoring can become particularly loud when tissue is floppy, as this makes it vibrate more.
 The sound of snoring can come from your tonsils, the soft palate, your tongue, the soft tissue hanging from the roof of the mouth known as the uvula and nasal passageways.